.

 Before and After Images

-Wearing a shoe with a firm heel counter and good arch support can help realign your child’s body posture as well as strengthen the muscles, from the leg to the back of the shoulders.
+Providing your child with supportive shoes can help realign your child’s body posture as well as strengthen the muscles, from the leg to the back of the shoulders.

 What Makes the Shoes I Recommend Effective for Flat Feet?